-Finally we examine how an extension of a sample period affects each component extracted by the Beveridge and Nelson decomposition (Figure 26).34 In the case of CPI, it revises the permanent component downward while the cyclical component upward by the same amount.
+Figure 22 Magnitude of the Revision: Beveridge and Nelson Method (CPI)

+component upward by the same amount.
 This is because an addition of new data lowers the forecast of CPI generated by an ARIMA model, and thereby revises the permanent component downward.
 The figure shows a gradual change in the ARIMA forecast caused by an addition of new data.
 This implies that the forecast value by the ARIMA model will change gradually by an addition of new data.

-II.
-Conclusion
+V. Conclusion

-This paper has attempted to extract a trend-cycle component and a long-term trend component from economic data, using five different time series methods.
+This paper has attempted to extract a trend-cycle component and a long-term trend component from economic data, using five different time-series methods.
 The five methods can be divided into two groups.
 The first group requires specifying parameter values on frequency or smoothness in advance.
 The second group automatically selects parameter values so as to optimize the fit of an extracted component.
 The first group comprises the Henderson moving average, the Band-Pass filter, and the HP filter.
 The second group comprises the DECOMP and the Beveridge and Nelson decomposition.
-The results of our analysis using monthly time series data for CPI, M2+CDs, and IIP are summarized in Figure 27.
+The results of our analysis using monthly time-series data for CPI, M2+CDs, and IIP are summarized in Table 5.